Rothman Healthcare

 Rothman Healthcare Corporation provides Electronic Health Record (EHR) solutions for hospital application platforms.
 The company offers software for visualizing patient data and generating patient health scores.

 History

 The Rothman Index is named in honor of Florence Rothman.
-In 2003, Florence underwent an operation to replace a heart valve at Sarasota Memorial Hospital.
+In 2003, Rothman underwent an operation to replace a heart valve at Sarasota Memorial Hospital.
 Although her health initially improved after the operation, it gradually worsened until she died 10 days after the operation.
-Her sons Michael and Steven Rothman determined that it was the overall system of care that failed her by not detecting her gradual health deterioration.
+Her sons, Michael and Steven Rothman, determined that it was the overall system of care that failed her by not detecting her gradual health deterioration.
 Their solution was to develop a simple measure of a patient’s overall condition that can be plotted versus time to show a doctor or a nurse whether a patient is recovering or deteriorating.
 They worked with Sarasota Memorial Hospital by analyzing thousands of patient records in the Electronic Health Record to develop the Rothman Index.